TidierOrg/TidierCats.jl/README.md

 #### `cat_lump_prop()`
-This function wil lump any cargory with less than the minimum proportion and recateogrize it as "Other" as the default, or a category name chosen by the user.
+This function wil lump all categories with less than the minimum proportion and recateogrize it as "Other" (the default), or a category name chosen by the user.

 ```julia
 lumpedbyprop = @chain df begin